DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.sts-federation-token.md

 Establishes persistence by generating new AWS temporary credentials through <code>sts:GetFederationToken</code>.
 The resulting credentials remain functional even if the original access keys are disabled.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create an IAM user and generate a pair of access keys.
+- Create an IAM user and generate a pair of access keys

 <span style="font-variant: small-caps;">Detonation</span>:

-- Use the access keys from the IAM user to request temporary security credentials via <code>sts:GetFederationToken</code>.
+- Use the access keys from the IAM user to request temporary security credentials via <code>sts:GetFederationToken</code>
-- Call <code>sts:GetCallerIdentity</code> using these new credentials.
+- Call <code>sts:GetCallerIdentity</code> using these new credentials

 References: